-Listen to Dr Oliver Sacks talk on visual hallucinations associated with sight loss:
+Listen to Dr Oliver Sacks talk on visual hallucinations associated with sight loss (Charles Bonnet syndrome):

 Welcome to Retina New Zealand

-On this site you can find more about us and what we do, sources of information on retinal disorders and other eye conditions, back copies of our newsletter, where and when the next National Conference or local meeting is being held, and how to join us.
+On this site you can find more about us and what we do; sources of information on retinal disorders, other eye conditions, and adjusting to low vision; back copies of our newsletter; where and when the next National Conference or local meeting is to be held, and how to join us.

 Telephone-Based Peer Support

-If you have been diagnosed with a retinal disorder, have a close friend or family member who has, or just want to find out more about Retina NZ, ring 0800 233 833 (New Zealand only) to talk to a peer support co-ordinator.
+If you've been diagnosed with a retinal disorder, have a close friend or family member who has, or just want to find out more about Retina NZ, ring 0800 233 833 (New Zealand only) to talk to a peer support co-ordinator.

 Flashes and floaters are harmless in themselves, but they may be a sign of a retinal problem.